NicolaNugent/EPMMouser/readme.md

 Should the “More Info” link be placed at the end of the row?

 On click of Action if an error occurred what will be the action?
+I have assumed still open Product page with Error showing.

 ## Warehouse API